Indigenous Health

 November 23, 2022 – 12:00 PM – 1:00 PM (PST) This info session was for Indigenous applicants (members of First Nations, Inuit, or Métis peoples in Canada).
 This event provided a brief overview of the physical therapy profession, helped navigate the application process, and met Indigenous students and staff.
 We encourage participants to read our Indigenous…

-We respectfully acknowledge that the University of Northern BC Prince George campus is located on the traditional territory of the Lheidli T’enneh (Klate-lee Ten-eh), who are part of the Dakelh (Carrier) First Nations.
+• The Northern cohort at the University of Northern BC Prince George campus is located on the traditional territory of the Lheidli T’enneh (Klate-lee Ten-eh), who are part of the Dakelh (Carrier) First Nations.

-Students gratefully complete their placement requirements on Indigenous territories in Indigenous nations of Indigenous people throughout British Columbia.
+Students gratefully complete their clinical placement requirements on Indigenous territories in Indigenous nations of Indigenous people throughout British Columbia.

 Land Acknowledgement Resources